DanielKerrIHG/NamedEntityRecognition/README.md

 # there is source code here: http://www.nltk.org/
 -- tagger code info: http://www.nltk.org/api/nltk.tag.html#module-nltk.tag.stanford

-//**This appears to be the current, better-performing unsupervised methods for classification in NLP: http://www.cs.berkeley.edu/~klein/papers/acl04-factored_induction.pdf
+//**This appears to be what a lot of the 'current' unsupervised methods for classification in NLP are based on: http://www.cs.berkeley.edu/~klein/papers/acl04-factored_induction.pdf